1: Disinfect the Dead

 Sharp teeth ringed a yawning mouth.
 They closed around the drone’s neck with irresistible force, severing the head.
 With that impediment removed, the drone served its purpose: oil flowed out in a river.
 J carefully angled the spurting corpse so excess oil fell upon the drone itself or the ground.

 This wound would be enough to empty the drone.
 J was efficient.
-She drunk, and needed cause no further damage to the piece of equipment.
+Now she would drink, and needed cause no further damage to the piece of equipment.

 As the oil poured into her system, J shuddered.
 The liquid immersed her tongue, warm and so smooth.
 Fresh oil always went down easy if it had been flowing in a drone just moments before.
 Internal sensors felt the new wealth, and pumped it into her true reserves.
 Oil filled her, but power and freedom too, like a debt finally cleared.